Mount Hibok-Hibok: 1948 to 1951

 From 1948 to 1951, Mt.
 Hibok-Hibok constantly rumbled and smoked.
 There were also landslides and earthquakes followed by dome building and nuee ardente.
 The Peléan eruption in 1948 from the Kanangkaan crater caused little damage and loss of life.
 The eruption of 1949, originating from Itum crater caused 79 deaths due to landslides.
-In the morning of December 4, 1951, the volcano erupted again.
+On the morning of December 4, 1951, the volcano erupted again.
 This time, however, it unleashed boiling lava, poisonous gases, and landslides enough to destroy nearly 19 km2 of land particularly in Mambajao.
 All in all, over 3,000 people were killed.
 Before the eruption of Mt.
 Hibok-Hibok in 1951, the population of Camiguin had reached 69,000.
 After the eruption, the population was reduced to about 34,000 due to massive emigration.

-Volcanologists observed an eruption pattern observed during the 1948–1952 eruptions (a cycle of four phases) beginning with a short period of emission of steam from the crater and avalanches of volcanic materials, followed by explosions or steam blast with emission of heavy clouds of steam, ash and other fragmentary volcanic materials with a strong possibility of the development of pyroclastic flows.
+Volcanologists observed an eruption pattern during the 1948–1952 eruptions (a cycle of four phases) beginning with a short period of emission of steam from the crater and avalanches of volcanic materials, followed by explosions or steam blast with emission of heavy clouds of steam, ash and other fragmentary volcanic materials with a strong possibility of the development of pyroclastic flows.
 The third phase involves eruption of incandescent materials, emission of ash and steam in large amounts, formation of flows and occasional minor crater outbursts, and finally a decrease in steam and other ejecta from the crater.